You’ve probably heard it already (I certainly go on about it enough): a VPN is one of the best investments you can make

 While it doesn’t have the same global reach (700 servers, 70+ countries) as some of the others, it owns all of its own infrastructure, giving it the edge in performance.
 We’ve used it for years, and it’s been consistently at least a little quicker than the others.

 The app interface is straightforward and easy to use, with support for all the usual suspects (MacOS, Windows, iOS, Android, and more.)
 There’s 24/7 support, and the service has been audited to back up its “no logging” claims.

 VyprVPN is another top performer in China, using a variety of approaches to ensure the service stays available over time.
 The company has been quick to respond to new or more aggressive blocking techniques over the years.

-The company simplified its plan offerings in 2020, so all new subscriptions now include five simultaneous connections and the proprietary “Chameleon” technology that helps work around attempted VPN blocking.
+The company simplified its plans recently, so all new subscriptions now include five simultaneous connections and the proprietary “Chameleon” technology that helps work around attempted VPN blocking.